Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Bundle approach

 The notion of contextuality by section originates from the sheaf approach to contextuality \cite{Abramsky_2011}, but it was first written for bundles in the approach presented in Ref. \cite{Terra_2019_FibreBundle}.

-Finally, we can start with a global $R$-measure that can be marginalized to obtain the $R$-measure of a specific outcome of a measurement, as in a classical model.
-Inspired by this fact, we define $R$-non-contextuality as the existence of such a global $R$-measure.
+Finally, one can start with a global measure that can be marginalized to get the measure of each context, as it is supposed in a classical model.
+Inspired by this there is the definition of noncontextuality as the existence of such a global measure.

-\begin{definition}[Contextuality by marginals] An empirical $R$-model is said $R$-non-contextual by marginals if there is a $R$-measure $\mu_{P}^{X}$, defined on all the measurements set, such that we can write any $R$-measure as $\mu_{P}^{U}=\mu_{P}^{X}|_{U}$ for all $U\in\mathcal{C}$. \end{definition}
+\begin{definition}[Noncontextuality by marginals] An empirical model is noncontextual by marginals if there is a measure $\mu^{X}$, defined on all the measurements set, such that we can write any measure as $\mu^{U}=\mu^{X}|_{U}$ for all $U\in\mathcal{C}$. \end{definition}

 The next theorem, well known in the sheaf approach to contextuality \cite{Abramsky_2011}, is a generalization of the same result presented in Ref. \cite{Terra_2019_FibreBundle} in the fiber bundle approach.
 Here we generalized the fibers to any measurable space, not just finite ones.
-The demonstration is inspired by the same theorem for generalized measurable spaces for continuous fibers presented in Ref. \cite{barbosa2019continuousvariable}.
+The demonstration is inspired by the same theorem presented in Ref. \cite{barbosa2019continuousvariable}.